Common Causes of Cerebral Palsy

 - Recover lost wages and past medical expenses.

-Let Our Malpractice Lawyers and Medical Investigators at Schochor, Federico and Staton Help You
+Let Our Malpractice Lawyers and Medical Investigators at Schochor and Staton, P.A.
+Help You

-Schochor, Federico and Staton’s birth injury lawyers focus on injuries sustained as a result of medical malpractice.
+Schochor and Staton, P.A.’s birth injury lawyers focus on injuries sustained as a result of medical malpractice.
 Our firm has been handling medical malpractice cases since our founding in 1984, and we have a thorough understanding of how to build strong cases to help plaintiffs pursue the maximum compensation possible for these kinds of cases.
 We have filed more medical negligence cases than any other law firm in Maryland and have won more than $1 billion in settlements and verdicts.

 Contact us online or call us today at 410-234-1000 to speak with one of our attorneys about your case.
 You pay nothing unless we make a recovery on your behalf.